 The flight is over, but the anger remains on the ground 😤

-Spirit is leaving, but it leaves us a legacy of seats that don't recline, charges for breathing, and passengers who paid more for luggage than for the ticket.
+Spirit is gone, but it leaves us a legacy of non-reclining seats, charges for breathing, and passengers who paid more for luggage than for the ticket.
 Now its customers will have to pay the same on another airline, but at least they'll be able to stretch their legs.
-An early retirement that nobody asked for.
+An early retirement that no one asked for.